 On September 11, 2003, the CIMGC, which is the Brazilian DNA issued the Resolution number 1, which was revised and complemented on October 18, 2005.
-This Resolution establishes some rules on how to conduct the local stakeholders consultation process.
-The stakeholders' process for the "Fosfertil Nitrous Oxide Abatement Project" was carried out according to these rules:
+This Resolution establishes some rules on how to conduct the local stakeholders' consultation process.
+The stakeholders' process for the "Fosfertil Cubatão NAP 4 Nitrous Oxide Abatement Project" was carried out according to these rules.

-An invitation letter was sent to the main stakeholders, communicating Fosfertil's intention of submitting a greenhouse gas emission reduction project to the national and international authorities in order to generate carbon credits in the international market, called Clean Development Fosfertil - N_2O

-Abatement in Cubatão.
-The letters were addressed to the main representatives of the below mentioned entities and the acknowledgements of receipt are available upon request and for validation purposes:
+An invitation letter was sent to the main stakeholders, communicating Fosfertil's intention of submitting a greenhouse gas emission reduction project to the national and international authorities in order to generate carbon credits in the international market, called Clean Development Fosfertil - N_2O Abatement in Cubatão.
+The letters were addressed to the main representatives of the following entities:

-- Municipality of Cubatão; - Alderman Chamber of Cubatão; - Environmental City Secretariat of Cubatão; - Environmental Secretariat of the State of São Paulo; - Environmental Sanitation Tecnology Company (CETESB) Cubatão Region of the Environmental State Secretariat: - Cubatão Justice Prosecution; - Brazilian Forum of NGOs Forum Brasileiro de ONGs e Movimentos Sociais para o Meio Ambiente e Desenvolvimento; - Federation of Industries of São Paulo Satate FIESP; - Center of Industries of the São Paulo State Region of Cubatão; - Workers Syndicate in Chemical, Pharmaceutical and Fertilizer Industries of Santos Lowlands (Sindquim).
+- Municipality of Cubatão - Alderman Chamber of Cubatão - Environmental City Secretariat of Cubatão; - Environmental Secretariat of the State of São Paulo - Environmental Sanitation Tecnology Company (CETESB) Cubatão Region of the Environmental State Secretariat - Cubatão Justice Prosecution - Brazilian Forum of NGOs Forum Brasileiro de ONGs e Movimentos Sociais para o Meio Ambiente e Desenvolvimento - Federation of Industries of São Paulo Satate FIESP - Center of Industries of the São Paulo State Region of Cubatão - Workers Syndicate in Chemical, Pharmaceutical and Fertilizer Industries of Santos Lowlands (Sindquim)

-The letter also informed that the full content of the Project Design Document, as well as the Annex 3 regarding its contribution to sustainable development, would be made available on the internet (at www.fosfertil.com.br, item "Responsabilidade Social/ Meio Ambiente/ Desenvolvimento Limpo") and asked recipients to provide their opinion, doubts or comments in writing about the project.
-The web page was kept open for more than 30 days after the reception of the letters by the invited entities.
+The letter also informed that the full content of the Project Design Document, as well as the Annex 3 regarding its contribution to sustainable development, would be made available on the internet (at www.fosfertil.com.br, item "Responsabilidade Social/ Meio Ambiente/ Desenvolvimento Limpo") and asked recipients to provide their opinion, doubts or comments in written about the project.